codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

     end

     backend -->> frontend: View configuration

+    backend -->> codat: Create source account
+    codat -->> backend: source account

+    backend -->> codat: Map source account
+    codat -->> backend: Mapped source account
 ```

 ### Bank account

-Loan writeback process operates with two bank accounts:
+The loan writeback process involves two bank accounts:
 - A borrower's business bank account where the money lent is deposited.
-- A lender's bank account, which is a virtual bank account in the accounting software that acts as a container for lender transactions.
+- A lender's bank account, which is a virtual account in the accounting software that serves as a container for lender transactions.
+This account is created when [setting up the bank feed source account](#bank-feed-source-account).

 First, your customer needs to choose one of their existing business bank accounts.
 This account will be used to depost the loan.
 Call our [List bank accounts](/lending-api#/operations/list-accounting-bank-accounts) endpoint to retrieve the customer's existing bank accounts.